iWilli26/Taverne-de-l-Imaginaire/README.md

     npm install
     ```
 3. Create a database with pgAdmin 4
+4. Import the db.sql to the database with pgAdmin 4
-4. Create a .env file in the root folder and add the following lines
+5. Create a .env file in the root folder and add the following lines

     ```sh
-    DB_HOST=localhost
-    DB_USER=postgres
-    DB_PASSWORD=postgres
-    DB_DATABASE=postgres
-    DB_PORT=5432
+    PORT = 8080

+    JWT_SECRET_KEY = WhaterverYouWant

+    TOKEN_HEADER_KEY = SomethingSomething
     ```

-5. Run the server
+6. Run the server
     ```sh
     npm start
     ```
-6. Run the client
+7. Run the client
     ```sh
     npx vite --port=4000
     ```
-7. Open the client on http://localhost:4000/
+8. Open the client on http://localhost:4000/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>